martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 the initial_encryption_context transport parameter, as the client-facing server has likely stripped the Encryption Context out of the header.

-In all other respects they operate as Protected Initial servers.
+In all other respects, they operate as Protected Initial servers.

 # Version Negotiation

 Note that QUIC version 1 is not compatible with QUIC Protected Initials, as it does not contain the information necessary to generate subsequent Initial packets correctly.
-Conversely, QUIC Protected Initials are compatible with QUIC version 1.
+In contrast, QUIC Protected Initials are compatible with QUIC version 1.
 However, since the versions have identical properties after the Initial packet exchange, there is little value in such a transition.

 # Applicability